 A hybrid bicycle is a combination of the previous two bike types.
 It’s also a good bike for beginners.
 It gives you scope to try out different and varied cycling routes and enjoy the best of both worlds.
 The world is your oyster on a comfortable yet nippy hybrid bike.

 A cruiser (or town bike) is well-suited to urban areas.
 They’re designed to be ridden on the road but they’re nowhere near as fast as a road bike.
 If you’re not cycling for sport and simply looking to save money on transport or start doing more exercise, a cruiser is a fantastic way to get around a city; especially if you live in a flat area.
-The number of cruisers in Amsterdam is testament to that.

 Touring bikes are for those that want to undertake big distances.
 They’re similar to road bikes but are designed to be more robust and take heavy loads for those going on long journeys.

 The folding bicycle is another urban winner.
 They can be taken on and off public transport easily and are an ideal for those with multiple legs in their commute.
-Some people choose to get two bikes on the scheme, when they do this we often find that one bike is a hybrid for the normal workplace commute and the other is a folder for trips to the city.

 Finally, e-bikes!
 These modern wonders of innovation are all the rage on the continent where 50% of bikes sales now include a small battery and an electric motor.
 E-bikes, often referred to as power-assisted bikes, are for all intents and purposes normal bikes that offer the rider an extra boost when desired.
 This means hills are no problem and arriving at work sweat free is a cinch.

-There’s a number of other bike accessories that aren’t essential but will make a big difference to how much you enjoy riding.
+There are a number of other bike accessories that aren’t essential but will make a big difference to how much you enjoy riding.

 First up are padded cycling shorts.
-These are much more effective than padded saddles that will significantly reduce saddle-soreness – a common problem for regular cyclists.
+These are much more effective than padded saddles and will significantly reduce saddle-soreness – a common problem for regular cyclists.
 Professional cyclists have pulled out of events like the Tour de France because of saddle-soreness and when you’ve just started getting into cycling, it can be uncomfortable.

 Cycling Training Plan for Beginners

 The best thing you can do when starting out cycling is to ease yourself in.
 We’ve put together this 8-week plan that can take you from novice to intermediate with ease, culminating in a 10-mile ride.
-In our plan, you will cycle 3 days of the week with every Sunday being the longest ride, so as to avoid conflicting with work (unless you work weekends, of course).
+In our plan, you will cycle 3 days of the week with every Saturday or Sunday being the longest ride, so as to avoid conflicting with work (unless you work weekends, of course).

-- The first two weeks are about getting to grips with cycling, so start off with a couple of 10 minute cycles on the first two outings, finishing with a 20 minute cycle on the Sunday.
+- The first two weeks are about getting to grips with cycling, so start off with a couple of 10 minute cycles on the first two outings, finishing with a 20 minute cycle on the weekend.

 - Repeat Week 1.

 - For this week, we’re going to remove one of the days, and cycle for longer on the remaining two days.
-We would recommend cycling for 25 minutes on the Wednesday, and 35 minutes on the Sunday.
+We would recommend cycling for 25 minutes on the Wednesday, and 35 minutes on the weekend.